A note on internality of certain differential systems

-\begin{proposition} Let $(x,y)$ be a generic solution of the system (\ref{system-fode}).
-If the system (\ref{system-fode}) is almost internal to constants, then there exists a differential field extension $M$ of $K$ such that $M$ and $K(x,y)$ are free over $K$ and $M(x,y)$ contains two $M-$algebraically independent constants.
+be a system almost internal to the constants.
+Then, there exists a finitely generated differential field extension $M$ of $K$ such that for any generic solution $(x,y)$ over $M$ of the system\footnote{Generic solutions over $M$ of the system always exist.
+To see this, consider the rational function field $M(s,t)$ and equip this field with the derivation induced by the system: $s'=f(s,t)$ and $t'=g(s,t)$.
+Then, by definition, there is a differential $M-$embedding of $M(s,t)$ into $U.$ The image of $s,t$ under this embedding provides a generic solution over $M$ of the system.}, the differential field $M(x,y)$ contains two $M-$algebraically independent constants.
 Furthermore, if $N$ is a differential field intermediate to $M(x,y)$ and $M$ with $\mathrm{tr. deg}(N|M)=1,$ then $\mathrm{tr. deg}(C_N|C_M)=1.$ \end{proposition}